prakash6383/chat-app/README.md

 Live Site
 https://chatapp-28d0f.web.app/

 Chat Application

 Introduction
-This is a code repository for the corresponding video tutorial.

 we will create a full Realtime Chat Application.
 We're going to use React on the front end, with NodeJS + Socket.io web socket library on the back end.